All Episodes

 Go to legacybox.com/slash Hannity.

-You can take your time, sending it back and preserve all those family memories in perpetuity.
+You can take your time sending it back and preserve all those family memories in perpetuity.

 We have a few minutes left of President Trump and Elon Musk, and then your calls coming up.

-We'll get right to the phones in a few minutes, 800-941 Sean, our number as we continue.
+We'll get right to the phones in a few minutes.

-How quickly can you balance the budget and and when do we start paying down that?
+And when do we start paying down that?

-Well, potentially very quickly, between what he's doing and with income coming in from tariffs and other things.
+Potentially, very quickly, between what he's doing and with income coming in from tariffs and other things.

-I mean, I hope we can.
+I mean, I hope we can do it.

 We would have never done it if this didn't happen.